bustinbung/consolo/src/content/projects/sample-breakdown.md

 ---
 title: "sample breakdown"
-description: "A collection of short sampling visualizations in the style of **TrackLib.**"
+description: "A collection of short sampling visualizations in the style of TrackLib."
 date: 2021-04-03
 tags: [ graphics ]
 ---